toastedqu/toastedqu.github.io/content/en/docs/ml/rl.md

 Pros:
 - Lower bias compared to Q-learning
 - Less sensitive to initial Q values
+- Monte Carlo Tree Search is widely used in the most successful game playing methods

 Cons:
 - Higher variance compared to Q-learning